aroder/generator-gulp-angular/docs/user-guide.md

 ### Your source code

 The generator is also abled to automatically write the `script` and `link` tags for your own source files.
-To do that, it look through the whole content of the `src` folder and inject all the files in the `index.html`.
+To do that, it looks through the whole content of the `src` folder and inject all the files in the `index.html`.

 As the order of the files are important in JavaScript, the order is not chosen randomly.
 We use a script called [Angular FileSort](https://github.com/klei/gulp-angular-filesort) which will analyse your source code and reorder your files respecting the dependencies discovered through the Angular modules.